Ponniyin Selvan: Novels and Comic books

-The Tiger Throne by Preetha Rajah Kannan is a retelling of this novel.
+The Tiger Throne by Preetha Rajah Kannan is an English retelling of this vast 5 volume epic in one complete novel.

 In 2017, Nila comics started releasing series of comic books where every comic book is an adaptation of two chapters from the novel.
 It is available in Tamil and English.
 As of January 2019, There have been 18 comic books released in Tamil and 10 in English.

 English and other translations

-There are at least five different translations of Ponniyin Selvan available in English by Indra Neelamegam, Pavithra Srinivasan, CV Karthik Narayanan, Varalotti Rengasamy and Sumeetha Manikandan.
+There are at least six different translations of Ponniyin Selvan available in English by Preetha Rajah Kannan, Indra Neelamegam, Pavithra Srinivasan, CV Karthik Narayanan, Varalotti Rengasamy and Sumeetha Manikandan.
 On 21 February 2015, a Sanskrit translation by Rajalakshmi Srinivasan was released at a public function in Chennai.